jonathanyfang/C-Data-Structures/counters/README.md

 ### Testing

 Tests for errors and edge cases.
-Implemented reading of stdin